Home » Homestead Animals » Nigerian Dwarf Goats 101: Getting Started

 Mature bucks are generally not supposed to require a grain supplement; however, we’ve found that they do need a grain supplement formulated for them during the main breeding (fall) season.
 And the closer they’re housed to the girls, the more grain they seem to need.
 We have fed up to two cups twice a day to mature bucks.

-During full milk production, a couple of cups of grain supplement twice daily might be considered typical for a mature doe.
+A couple of cups of grain supplement twice daily in full milk production might be considered typical for a mature doe.

-There are all sorts of “blocks” at the feed store in the goat section.
+All sorts of “blocks” exist at the feed store in the goat section.
 Do I need all those blocks?
 What kind do my goats need?

-Those blocks are mineral blocks, and in most areas of the country, goats need supplemental minerals.
-For Nigerian Dwarf goats, we recommend feeding “free choice” loose goat mineral (not a block) and baking soda.
+Those blocks are mineral blocks; in most areas of the country, goats need supplemental minerals.
+For goats, we recommend feeding “free choice” loose goat mineral (not a block) and baking soda.
 They will eat the mineral and baking soda as needed.

 How much hay does a Nigerian Dwarf goat eat in a week?

-Male goats (bucks) don’t really need a high quality legume hay (such as alfalfa).
-They generally need only a first cutting alfalfa that contains lots of grass hay.
-An adult buck getting grass or first cutting alfalfa hay will eat a couple of flakes a day.
+Male goats (bucks) don’t really need high-quality legume hay (such as alfalfa).
+They generally need only a first-cut alfalfa that contains lots of grass hay.
+An adult buck getting grass or first-cut alfalfa hay will eat a few flakes daily.
 There are usually about 14 flakes of hay in a standard square bale.
 So, for a mature buck, perhaps a bale a week.

 For an adult doe, it depends on whether she’s dry (not in milk), lactating, or pregnant.
-An adult doe that’s dry also doesn’t need a high quality legume hay.
+An adult doe that’s dry also doesn’t need high-quality legume hay.
 She might eat about a flake a day of grass or first cutting alfalfa hay.
 A standard square bale might last her two weeks.

 Are there different kinds of hay?

-Yes, there are grass hays (such as timothy) and there are legume hays (such as alfalfa).
-Legume hays provide much higher protein levels than grass hays, and are beneficial for does that are producing milk.
+Yes, grass hays (such as timothy) and legume hays (such as alfalfa) exist.
+Legume hays provide much higher protein levels than grass hays and are beneficial for does that are producing milk.
 Dry does, bucks, and wethers generally don’t need legume hays.

-Within the legume hays, it’s often possible to choose from 1st, 2nd, or 3rd cuttings.
+Choosing from 1st, 2nd, or 3rd cuttings is often possible within the legume hays.
 Protein levels generally increase with the age of cutting.
 The highest quality (2nd or 3rd cutting) alfalfa hays should typically be reserved for does that have just freshened and are producing milk.

 Can I grow legumes for my goat’s dietary needs?

-Yes, I have fed our goats the pea plants from the garden many times.
-[See Lesa’s list of approved garden greens.]
+Yes, I have often fed our goats the pea plants from the garden.
+[See Better Hens & Garden’s list of approved garden greens.]

 Can I plant things in the goat yard for them to eat?